PostgreSQL with Docker

 docker exec -it database-db-1 psql -U postgres

-Here, database-db-1 is the name of the container, you should replace it with the name of your container if you did not name your working directory database.
+Replace database-db-1 with the actual name of your container if you didn't name your working directory database.

 \l